 Q) Is Helix an International Journal?
 Does it have an ISSN

-Q) What is the Impact Factor of the Journal?
-Is the Publication valid for the completion of my PhD?
+Q) What is the Impact Factor of Helix?
+Is the Publication valid for the completion of my Ph.D.?

 A = the number of times that articles published in that journal in 2009 and 2010, were cited by articles in indexed journals during 2011.

-B = the total number of “citable items” published by that journal in 2009 and 2010. (“Citable items” are usually articles, reviews, proceedings, or notes; not editorials or letters to the editor.)
+B = the total number of “citable items” published in that journal in 2009 and 2010. (“Citable items” are usually articles, reviews, proceedings, or notes; not editorials or letters to the editor.)

 2011 impact factor = A/B.